pcm720/rtpdump/README.md

   Supports EVS Primary Compact Frame.
   Supports EVS Primary Header-Full format, with one ToC + single frame.
   Supports EVS Primary 56 bits (Special case).
-  Supports EVS IO SID (Special case).
+  Supports EVS AMR-WB IO SID (Special case).
-  *Not supported EVS Header-Full format with multiple ToC and frames*.
+  *Not supported EVS Header-Full format with multiple ToC and multiple frames*.
-  *Not supported EVS IO, implementation under progress, contributions welcome!*.
+  *Not supported EVS IO, implementation is in progress, contributions welcome!*.
 + H263 - [RFC 2190](https://tools.ietf.org/html/rfc2190)
   *Not yet supported.*

+## convert EVS to audio file

+Use the decoder provided by 3GPP TS 26.442 or 3GPP TS 26.443 to convert evs-mime storage format to binary synthesized audio file in the following way:

+On Windows:
+EVS_dec.exe -mime 48 input.evs-mime out_PCM.raw

+The source code can be compiled for Linux also.
+The raw file can be imported to e.g Audacity for listening.

 ## ipsec support